 Mount Shepherd Retreat Center is part of the Western North Carolina Conference of the United Methodist Church.
-Hikers must check in at the Retreat Center Office to use the trails.
-With 542 acres and a lake, Mount Shepherd has serveral miles of hiking trails.
+Hikers must check in and sign liability waivers at the Retreat Center Office before using the trails and tower.
+Please call the office ahead of your trip to schedule a time to hike.
+(336-629-4085).
+More info here.
+With 542 acres and a lake, Mount Shepherd has several miles of hiking trails.
 The most popular hike is to the top of Shepherd Mountain, the tallest point in the county, and the second highest peak in the Uwharrie Mountain chain.
 This 1.5 mile round trip hike goes straight up to the top along a rocky trail and features an observation tower, from which you can see much of the North Carolina Piedmont.
 On a clear day you can see Pilot Mountain, Hanging Rock, and the Sauratown Mountains, in addition to the cityscapes of Greensboro, Winston-Salem, and High Point.

 Camp Caraway is operated by the State Baptist Convention of NC.
 Hikers must check in at the camp office to use these trails.
 Camp Caraway and Camp Mundi Vista across the road have a variety of trails including Caraway Mountain and Slip Rock Mountain.
 Maps are available at the office.

 Ridges Mountain is a State Nature Preserve with 270 acres managed by the NC Zoo and the Piedmont Land Conservancy.
 The trail follows the crest of the mountain.
 The first half of the trail is fairly level and follows an old road to a clearing.